RocmFang/DistGER/README.md

 # Partitioning

-If we need to run the train data for the downstream tasks, such as Link prediction, we also should to relable the test data.
+If we need to run the train data for the downstream tasks, such as Link prediction, the test data also should be relabled.

 ```
 cd build